Shredder (Teenage Mutant Ninja Turtles): Tales of the TMNT

-In the second volume of the anthology series Tales of the Teenage Mutant Ninja Turtles story "Worms of Madness" it is shown that a few weeks after the events of their final battle, the Shredder had yet another resurrection of sorts when a Foot Mystic reactivated the worms.
+In the second volume of the anthology series Tales of the Teenage Mutant Ninja Turtles story "Worms of Madness", it is shown that a few weeks after the events of their final battle, the Shredder had yet another resurrection of sorts when a Foot Mystic reactivated the worms.
 However, the Foot Mystic did not resurrect Saki himself but the worm colony which had gained sentience and retained Saki's memories and believing itself to be Saki.
 The worms then went out to find a new body and chose that of a shark.
-After the Foot kidnapped Splinter, the turtles managed to engage the "Shredder-Shark" in battle, defeating it by severing its connection to the mystic at which point the creature realized that it was not the real Saki.
+After the Foot kidnapped Splinter, the turtles managed to engage the "Shredder-Shark" in battle, defeating it by severing its connection to the mystic.
+At this point, the creature realized that it was not the real Saki.

 The "Shredder-Shark" returned once more kidnapping Casey Jones's adopted daughter Shadow to lure the Turtles into a trap.
 With the Turtles away, it was up to Casey and Splinter to defeat it and rescue Shadow, finally killing the creature.

 Other versions of the Shredder

-Throughout a considerable part of the Image comic series, Raphael tries to impersonate Shredder by wearing his armor.
+Throughout a considerable part of the Image comic series, Raphael tries to impersonate the Shredder by wearing his armor.
 Following this, he is accepted as the leader of the Foot Clan.
 In later issues of the series, a mysterious Lady Shredder appears to challenge Raphael.
 Although the book was canceled before her identity could be revealed, writer Gary Carlson confirmed after the fact that she was meant to be Karai.
-The female ninja Pimiko from series claims to be Shredder's daughter.
+The female ninja Pimiko also claims to be the Shredder's daughter.

 In Volume Four series, Leonardo encounters Oroku Yoshi, a Battle Nexus contestant wearing armor almost identical to that of the second animated series' Shredder.
-His connection to Oroku Saki and the Foot is not known, since the bi-monthly comic was ultimately cancelled in 2010.
-In issue 32 he was called to meet a mysterious individual who asks to bring Leo with him as well.
+His connection to Oroku Saki and the Foot is not known.